Building Interactive Trainers From My Audiobook Library

 The template started life as a trainer I made for Chris Voss’s Never Split the Difference, and it is a single self-contained HTML page with three modes.
 Browse gives you every concept as an expandable card, grouped by the book’s real chapters and searchable, with the essential ideas flagged as Core.
 Flashcards is a shuffled deck with a Got It or Review Again flow for the ones that have not stuck yet.
 Quiz drops you into applied scenarios, like a peer lobbying your shared boss to reassign your team, each with one correct answer and three plausible distractors that get explained once you have picked one.

-Every card stays grounded in the actual narration rather than in a summary I could have written without opening the book.
-The Financial Intelligence trainer, for instance, uses the real formulas as its snippets, so you get gross margin, return on assets, days sales outstanding, and free cash flow, while the 48 Laws of Power trainer gives each law its own card with Greene’s own historical example and his reversal sitting right next to it.
-The quiz questions all reference the book’s real cases.
+Every card remains grounded in the narration rather than a summary that could have been produced without consulting the book.
+The Financial Intelligence trainer, for example, uses the source formulas as snippets—gross margin, return on assets, days sales outstanding, and free cash flow—while the 48 Laws of Power trainer gives each law a distinct card containing Greene’s historical example and reversal.
+The quiz questions likewise draw upon the books’ actual cases.

 The Pipeline